autogrow/openminder/README.md

 Calibrating the EC and pH probes required the use of the companion CLI tool `omcli`.
 This provides a series of prompts to help calibrate the probe in place.

+## Contributing

+We accept pull requests.
+If you need any help, please don't hesitate to open an issue.